rayrapetyan/yag/README.md

 # Adding a new port

-First of all, create a new sub-folder in an appropriate folder in the acme tree structure.
+First create a new sub-folder in an appropriate folder in the acme tree structure.
 For example let's add support for an old classic adventure game - `Golden Gate` which was distributed on 1CD.
 Make sure you have a valid image of original CD.
 Create a new folder `goldengate` in the `acme\ports\games` so you get a following data structure:
 ```
 acme: